talbotp/serverless-apigateway-route-settings/README.md

 ## About

 A <a href="https://serverless.com/" target="_blank">Serverless Framework</a> Plugin which helps you configure route specific variables, such as *throttling rate limits, detailed metrics etc (see <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-stage-routesettings.html" target="_blank">CloudFormation RouteSettings</a>) for Api Gateway v2 (HTTP).

-Note: Currently only works for <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#cfn-apigatewayv2-stage-defaultroutesettings">Default Route Settings</a>, I am hoping to allow route specific override in a future update.
+Also allows defaults to be set in the

 ## Supported RouteSettings